BAC, 2017

 The Art of Heritage – an Artistic Research Residency at the Gotland Museum

-By letting contemporary art meet the regional heritage, the artistic residency will contribute to new and innovative ways of seeing cultural heritage.
+By letting contemporary art meet the regional heritage, the artistic residency contributed to new and innovative ways of seeing cultural heritage.
 The encounter between art and heritage means that heritage isn’t just a part of the past but also something that can be used to understand, influence and to interact with our present day.